astrofrog/astropy-APEs/APE6.rst

     def wcs(self, value):
         self._wcs = wcs

-The only exceptions to this are that the type of the unit should be checked (it should be an Astropy unit), but otherwise all the properties listed above should follow this simple template.
+The only exception to this is that the type of the unit should be checked (it should be an Astropy Unit), but otherwise all the properties listed above should follow this simple template.

 The ``read`` and ``write`` methods can be adapted from the ``Table`` class.